raphaelr/node_nanodoc/README.md

 Roadmap
 =======
-* Automatic regeneration of the output directory if the input changes
+* Automatic regeneration of the output directory if the input changes (long-term)

 License
 =======